toastom/image_processor/README.md

 # Image Manipulator
 Image Manipulator.
-Filter images, rotate, and do some other funky things once it's finished. :)
+Rotate and resize images.
+Maybe some other funky things if it ever gets finished. :)